quangdv09/quangdv09.github.io/README.md

 The sidebar author profile can be edited by modifying **_config.yml** and **_includes\author-profile.html**.

-To change icons for the author sidebar profile, check free icons at [Font Awesome v5](https://fontawesome.com/v5/search) and [Academicons](https://jpswalsh.github.io/academicons/).
+To change social icons, check free icons at [Font Awesome v5](https://fontawesome.com/v5/search) and [Academicons](https://jpswalsh.github.io/academicons/).

 ## How to edit the content of your site